masa-finance/docs/docs/quickstart/base.md

 ## A quick introduction to building on Base Goerli with Masa

-*Video - get started with Masa in 3 minutes*

 Let’s start using Masa on the [Base Goerli Testnet](https://goerli.basescan.org/) where you will mint a Masa Green 2FA Self Sovereign SBT.
 Masa Green SBT is a 2FA SBT that verifies that the holder is a not bot through a phone OTP verification.
 The Quickstart will take you through minting a Masa Green 2FA SBT in a few easy steps.
 Using the Masa CLI and before you know it you will have minted a Masa Green SBT you will have verified you are not a bot!

 :::tip